tarwn/lessthandot-hugo/blogs/content/posts/2010-05-21-delete-all-data-in-database-when-you-hav.md

 Order by Max(lvl),1
 ```

 Note.
-Don't forget to modify max column display size parameter in SSMS and preferably execute it in “result in text” mode (Ctrl-T)
+Don't forget to modify max column display size parameter in SSMS and preferably execute it in "result in text" mode (Ctrl-T)